Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in WoW Menu ERA r4.5
+- Updated the realms list for Season of Discovery.

 ## Changes in Sku r35.10
 - Finally fixed the "Interface action failed because of an Addon" thanks to the help from Mitälie on WoWUIDev Discord. :)
 - Fixed an error with Incoming Heal in health monitors.